 Also, you should always get medical help straight away if you

-feel numb in your buttocks
+feel numb in your bottom

-are unable to walk, or notice that your foot is "dropping" or dragging when you walk.
+are unable to walk, or notice that your foot is 'dropping' or dragging when you walk.

 These are signs of a more serious problem.